rizzlesauce/EFogModSwap/README.md

 model with zero socket attachments.
 If it doesn't, one will need to be created in UE4 or edited to remove all the socket attachments using `UAssetGUI`.

-You can either copy the `CustomizationItemDB.uasset` file to your DbdSocketsMixer folder, or leave it where it is and configure a path to it in the settings.
+You can either copy the `CustomizationItemDB.uasset` file to your DbdModSwap folder, or leave it where it is and configure a path to it in the settings.

 Edit the settings and ensure that `customizationItemDbPath` is pointing to the `CustomizationItemDB.uasset` file.